Documenting Slavery, Documenting Freedom

 - Advocacy Milestone Tracker, which tracks progress towards desired policy changes.

 See our Community Model For Fighting Slavery booklet for details.
+The Free the Slaves Monitoring, Learning & Evaluation Department adheres to the American Evaluation Association Guiding Principles.

 Free the Slaves Publications